 Aug 19th-23rd: #ExploreBackyardFun

 Field Trips: Getting out and about is an important component of the summer, and at the Boys & Girls Club, we are excited to offer field trips locally and beyond in Washington State.
 All participating youth will need to arrive no later than fifteen minutes prior to the announced departure time, and be wearing a Club shirt—provided at registration or on the first day of summer.
 Youth not in their Club shirt will not be able to attend the Club that day, as Clubs are closed during these trips, and for safety reasons, we require all traveling youth to be easily identifiable at all times.
+On field trip days, youth must arrive at the Club at least fifteen minutes prior to departure time**.
+When the bus leaves, the Club remains closed until return.

 Thursday, June 27th